 - College 101 course taken in first fall semester.

-- Meet with community mentor one-on-one at least once a month.
+- Meet with community mentor one-on-one at least once a month (including the spring workshop).

 - Provide updates and set goals with mentor and CMC Pathways Coordinator.

-- Have plans to enroll in a partnering four-year program at CMC or a college/university and graduate with a four-year college degree or career certificate.
+- Have plans to enroll in partnering four year program at CMC or a college/university and graduate with a four-year college degree or career certificate.